 My inquiry for you this week is, ‘How are you wearing that?’

 Elizabeth is a certified professional Leadership Coach, and the owner of Critchley Coaching.
 She is the founder and president of the Canadian charity, RDL Building Hope Society.
-She works with individuals, corporations, non-profits and the public sector, providing leadership coaching.
+She works with corporations, non-profits and the public sector, providing leadership coaching.
 She creates and facilitates custom workshops for all sizes of groups.
-She has expertise in facilitating Strategic Plans for organizations and in conducting Leadership Reviews.
-Contact Elizabeth to learn how to stop feeding the bears in your life.
+She has expertise in facilitating Strategic Plans for organizations and for conducting leadership reviews.
+Contact Elizabeth to learn how wear your best life.